 - received a PhD degree not more than 10 years prior to the nomination deadline (compensation for (child)care will be considered upon request; the rules adopted by the ERC grant scheme for extension of the eligibility will be used),

 - performed outstanding and independent chemical research work in the past 4 years.
 Special weight will be given to independence of thought and originality.

 Guidelines for nominations

 - Nomination should be accompanied by a recommendation letter (1-2 pages).
 The letter should describe the nominee's work and how it is aligned with the purpose, eligibility, and/or criteria of the award, the impact on the discipline, the significance (scientific or otherwise) of this effort, and the benefits to the catalysis society.

-- The nomination should include a Curriculum Vitae with full publication list, as well as a list of the five most important publications.
+- The nomination should include a Curriculum Vitae with full publication lis.

 - The nominations should be additionally endorsed by at least one established scientist not directly-related with the nominee or the nominating researcher.
 The endorsement letter(s) should clearly describe the impact of the work on the discipline, the significance of the research findings, and the way the Award’s purpose and criteria have been met.

 - Deadline for nominations is February 1, 2021.